composibleIO/fluence-composedb/README.md

 # Fluence+ComposeDB

-The Transport Union explores distributed backend applications that are governed by collective decision making, seeking innovations by combining functionalities of various decentrlasid protocols.
+The Transport Union explores distributed backend applications that are governed by collective decision making, seeking innovations by combining functionalities of various decentralized protocols.

 This is a proof of concept demo to show: